 There is no rule that says you have to submit work samples exactly as they were created in your last work environment.
 I’d suggest updating your body of work samples using more formal methods of documentation you’ve learned about in your business analyst training.

-Our participants in The Business Analyst Blueprint® certification program leave with a collection of work samples covering the foundational business analysis skills and techniques.
+Our participants in The Business Analyst Blueprint® training program leave with a collection of work samples covering the foundational business analysis skills and techniques, with the option to have them reviewed by an expert instructor as they go.
 Often they will create new work samples, but at times they go back to past work, use our templates and teaching to update their documentation, and are able to present this as part of their real-world business analysis experience.

 By updating your body of work, you demonstrate what you are capable of doing and not just what you did in an informal environment.